 Definitely the best part of Larnaca, the wide, pleasant malecón is lined with pubs and fast-food restaurants, features an impressive fortress, loads of volleyball courts and, oddly, the main bus station.
 There is also a giant fake Christmas tree so, yeah, bonus.

-Paphos has a smaller but more atmospheric boardwalk, lined by nice resorts, good sunset spots and, eventually, its own fortress and an excellent set of ancient ruins.
+Paphos has a smaller but more atmospheric boardwalk, lined by nice resorts, several of the best beaches in Paphos, many good sunset spots and, eventually, its own fortress and an excellent set of ancient ruins.

 In Zygi, there is precious little “boardwalk” but an extensive and fascinating breakwater encircling a little harbour full of traditional fishing boats (and the occasional grossly extravagant yacht).